 We also recognise that a landlord may not need to resource a specific team in order to handle complaints to a high standard and accordingly, this is not a requirement of the Code.
+However, the Code does specify that an individual or team must be assigned to be responsible for complaint handling including liaison with the Ombudsman.

-However, the Code does specify that complaints should be prioritised and that other duties should not impact on the complaints officer(s) ability to handle complaints.
+The Code also specifies that complaints should be prioritised and that other duties should not impact on the complaints officer(s) ability to handle complaints.
 Landlords are responsible for assuring themselves that this is not the case.